JonaBenja/appliedtm/README.md

-# A SVM and MLP system for negation cue detection
+# An SVM and MLP system for negation cue detection

 This repository will contain all code and files used to train a negation detection classifier.
 The project is executed by Jona Bosman, Myrthe Buckens, Gabriele Catanese and Eva den Uijl, during January 2021.

 ### annotations
-10 articles about vaccination that were retrieved from a larger batch of web crawled articles.

-`annotations` folder: contains the annotations made by the 4 contributing authors on the following files:
+This folder contains annotations for 10 articles about vaccination that were retrieved from a larger batch of web crawled articles.
+The annotations were made by the 4 contributing authors on the following files:

 * `dc-gov_20170703T010627.txt`
 * `cdc-gov_20170706T111717.txt`